Is a Credit Score of 550 Bad?

 Credit Score Ranges in Canada

-What a 550 Credit Score Means
+What Does A 550 Credit Score Mean?

 According to Equifax Canada, a credit score range of 660 to 900 is generally considered good to excellent credit.
 So, is having a credit score of 550 good or bad?